Filmon-gh/Quiz-App/README.md

  - As a user, I am seeking a quiz application that provides a platform for efficient and flexible practice sessions.
 I require an app that enables me to work at my own pace, allowing me to take as much time as I need to understand and respond to each question.

--  At the end of the quiz, I want to see my final score displayed in a separate window.
+-  At the end of the quiz, I want to know my final score.

 # Features

 ## Start-quiz
 - The quiz app's start page features the quiz app's name and a display area for the start of the quiz.
 At the bottom of the display area, users are presented with options to start the quiz.
-Additionally, on the top-right section of the page, users can see a timer indicating the remaining time of 20 seconds for each question.
+Additionally, on the top-right section of the page, users can see a timer.
 - In the quiz app, the "start" function is responsible for initializing the quiz by displaying the first question and answer choices, while hiding the start button.

 <img src="https://raw.githubusercontent.com/Filmon-gh/Quiz-App/cf7b01120a1ee6177a4824898f2e1ffc49e0fbfe/images-pr2/Frontpage.JPG"  width="700" height="500" />

 The time remaining feature is provided to aid users in adhering to the optimum time limit for each question, allowing for efficient practice sessions.
-Nevertheless, users are also free to take more time than indicated by the time remaining feature, as needed, to fully comprehend and assimilate the process
+Nevertheless, users are also free to take more time than indicated by the time remaining feature, as needed, to fully comprehend and assimilate the process.
 ## Quiz-App area and Question area

 - The quiz question area is located below the main header  providing a  structured presentation of the quiz content.
 The question area is designed to showcase the question number and the question itself, along with the answer choices presented in A, B, C, and D format. for easy comprehension.